automationbroker/apb/docs/apb_cli.md

 #### Creating and Testing APBs
 In version `2.0.0` and above, `apb` allows you as a developer to develop and test APB images without using an Ansible Service Broker. `apb` allows the user to configure registries to source APBs from and stores the list of images locally (in `~/.apb`).
 Once the images are found, `apb` allows the user to provision the APB directly for testing.

 Initializing the APB is done with `ansible-galaxy`:
 ```
 ansible-galaxy init --type apb <apb-name>
 ```

 ##### Using the internal OpenShift registry
 After modifying the APB as desired, we need to create a buildconfig so that an imagestream is populated in a namespace which `apb` can read from.

-We recommend using the `openshift` namespace for this since by default all imagestreams in `openshift` namespace are accessible to all authenticated users, but, `apb` works with any accesible namespace.
-This is documented in the [getting-started document]().
+We recommend putting APB images into the `openshift` namespace since imagestreams in the `openshift` namespace are accessible to all authenticated users by default, but `apb` works with any accessible namespace.
+More information is available in [getting-started.md](getting-started.md).

-Once the imagestream exists in namespace `foo`.
-You can add a new registry adapter with:
+You can make APB imagestreams in namespace `foo` accessible to the `apb` tool by adding a new registry adapter with:
 ```
-apb registry add --type local_openshift --namespaces foo lo
+apb registry add lo --type local_openshift --namespaces foo
 ```

 ##### Using a remote registry (DockerHub)
 Once your image is pushed to an organization on Dockerhub, you can configure `apb` to check the registry for available APBs.
 If your images exist in organization `foo`, you can configure a new registry adapter with:
 ```
-apb registry add --type dockerhub --org foo foo-dockerhub
+apb registry add foo-dockerhub --type dockerhub --org foo
 ```

 To run the `provision` playbook: